Just add WATER: WebAssembly-based Circumvention Transports: Cryptography Performance in WebAssembly

-WASM is a new technology is still in its early stage of development and running in VM, therefore, it is not surprising that it doesn't have support for hardware acceleration for cryptographic operations(e.g. SIMD).
-However, it is still important to evaluate the performance of WASM in terms of crypto operations.
-We conducted a performance tests to evaluate the performance of WASM in terms of crypto operations.
-See table \ref{tab:crypto_performance} for the results.
+WebAssembly is a new technology still in its early stage of development, and provides an isolated virtual execution environment like other virtual machines (VM).
+Therefore, it is not too surprising that it inherently lacks the support for native hardware acceleration for cryptographic operations (e.g. SIMD or AESNI).
+However, it is still important to evaluate and understand the performance of WebAssembly in terms of cryptographic operations.
+We present results of AES operations within WebAssembly in Table~\ref{tab:crypto_performance}.

+It is also worth noting that it is possible for an optimizing compiler of WebAssembly to allow efficient cryptographic features, and there is also an existing proposal named \texttt{wasi-crypto} that defines a set of WebAssembly-native APIs to import cryptographic operations from host~\cite{wasi-crypto}.